rwarbelow/kwk-level-1-week-1-lectures/014_object_orientation_2.md

 end
 ```

-While we have already been using the `Element` class as a template for `element` object instances, its important to recognize that the class itself is also an object.
+While we have already been using the `Element` class as a template for `element` object instances, it's important to recognize that the class itself is also an object.
 If our definition of an object is a bundle of code that contains attributes and behaviors, then the entire `Quizzer` class itself absolutely qualifies.

 The `Quizzer` class, instead of being responsible for making `quiz` instances, owns the methods that will manage the testing _as well as_ the variable that will hold all of our element instances.

-Make note of the `@@` on our class variable an the `self.` before our class methods.
+Make note of the `@@` on our class variable and the `self.` before our class methods.
 These signify that they belong to the class itself (of which there is only one) and _not_ instances of the class.

 ## Adding functionality